 How risky is the supply chain?

 The supply chain for industrial trucks has a high level of risk.
-Many first and second tier suppliers generate low profit margins and rely on volatile inputs, making price spikes and supply a constant threat to the financial health of these suppliers.
-Second tier suppliers include iron and steel manufacturers...
+Many upstream suppliers generate low profit margins and rely on volatile inputs, making price spikes and supply shortages a constant threat to the financial health of these suppliers.
+Among upstream suppliers, iron and steel manufacturers and petrochemical manufacturers...
 Subscribe to learn more.